-The story of the Canadians in Ortona was one of my first big war stories, and it happened because of the fantastic photos and film footage I came across during my research.
+The story of the Canadians in Ortona was my first major war story, and it came about because of the fantastic photos and film footage I discovered during my research.
 It's never fun researching war stories, but war, unfortunately, has everything to do with our human story.
 There's no getting away from it.
-However, it was incredible to learn that these men, mostly from British Columbia, enjoyed a Christmas dinner during heavy battle.
+However, it was incredible to learn that these men, mostly from British Columbia, enjoyed a Christmas dinner amidst heavy battle, but it was bittersweet to learn that some who dined didn't survive.

-What was especially interesting to me was that behind a grate in the old chapel where the soldiers dined hung a 16th-century Byzantine-style fresco of the Madonna and Child, known as the Madonna of Constantinople.
-As the story goes, the Virgin Mary and Child appeared to a Muslim Turk who became so overwhelmed with emotion that he converted to Christianity soon afterwards.
-It was, perhaps, a fitting piece of Christmas art to accompany a Christmas meal in the middle of a Christmas battle.
+Some interesting trivia... it was later discovered that behind a grate in the old chapel where the soldiers dined in 1943, hung a 16th-century Byzantine-style fresco of the Madonna and Child, known as the Madonna of Constantinople.
+As the story goes, the Virgin Mary and Child appeared to a Muslim Turk, who became so overwhelmed with emotion that he converted to Christianity soon afterwards.
+It was, perhaps, a fitting piece of artwork to accompany a Christmas meal in the middle of a Christmas battle in a small chapel named after the Madonna...the only building left standing.

 "1944::War Diary of an 18-Year-Old Nazi Paratrooper" Clip: The Windsor Star (1944) Windsor, Ontario

-The following clip was probably the most interesting (and heartbreaking) find.
-Although it was too long to include in this Christmas story, I felt it was worth sharing nonetheless.
+The following clip was also one of the most interesting (and heartbreaking) finds.
+Although it was not part of the Christmas dinner story, I felt it was worth sharing anyway:

 Thanks for following along!